SoyYuyin/alien_invasion/README.md

 # Alien Invasion

-This game is from the book Python Crash Course by Eric Matthes, where you control a spaceship that moves left and right at the bottom of the screen and shoot aliens that invade the sky.
+I developed this game following the book Python Crash Course by Eric Matthes.
+You control a spaceship that moves left and right at the bottom of the screen and shoot aliens that invade the sky.